Neurological Diagnostic Procedures

 Electroencephalogram (EEG)

-EEG is a diagnostic procedure used to detect abnormalities related to electrical activity of the brain, such as seizures, loss of consciousness, and episodes of confusion, among many other neurological conditions.
+EEG is a diagnostic procedure used to detect abnormalities related to the electrical activity of the brain, such as seizures, loss of consciousness and episodes of confusion, among many other neurological conditions.
 This exam uses small metal discs with thin wires (electrodes) that are placed on the surface of the scalp to analyze electrical impulses in the brain, which are then transmitted to a computer where the results are recorded and interpreted.

 - Staring episodes